essans/RasPi/docs/source/clusterComputingWorkerNodes.rst

 Above script is saved as ``cluster_commands.py`` and then run from the command line.
 Then re-rerun after updating with ``/etc/hostname``.

-Once successfully run reboot the worker nodes with ``./cluster_config.py -c 'sudo shutdown -r now’`` and then confirm that the hostnames as done earlier.
+Once successfully run reboot the worker nodes with ``./cluster_config.py -c 'sudo shutdown -r now’`` and confirm across the nodes that the hostnames have been updated.